 - the time limit

-Cybersecurity VaR’s perceived limits
+Cyber VaR’s perceived limits

 Certain alleged constraints have impeded the implementation of cyber VaR models:

-First, there is insufficient information provided
+There is insufficient information provided.

 The most serious argument is that there isn’t a large enough set of historical data on the frequency and magnitude of risk events to perform quantifiable risk analyses.